Loss of Appetite Causes, Symptoms, Treatments and more

 Overview

-Appetite is the want to fulfil your body’s needs to provide energy for your daily activities.
-Appetite can be divided into three components, hunger, satiation and satiety.
+Appetite is the desire to fulfil your body's needs and provide energy for your daily activities.
+Appetite can be divided into three components: hunger, satiation and satiety.

 The process of appetite is a complex reaction.
 The appetite is controlled by the brain, digestive system, endocrine system and sensory nerves.

 There are many factors that trigger appetite.
-When you tend to smell your favourite food or a tasty treat that stimulates your taste buds.
-The colour of the food that triggers you to eat food.
-Even when you are not hungry certain foods stimulate your appetite.
+When you tend to smell your favourite food or a tasty treat, it stimulates your taste buds.
+The colour of the food triggers you to eat it.
+Even when you are not hungry, certain foods stimulate your appetite.

 Mood also plays an important role in a person's eating habits.
 People eat food when they are happy or sad.
 Some eat desserts when they are happy, some prefer junk food when they are sad to improve their mood.
 And a few skip meals when they are sad.

-On the other hand, people restrict their eating habits for various reasons like weight loss and to maintaining weight.
+On the other hand, people restrict their eating habits for various reasons, like weight loss and maintaining weight.
 According to PMC8759923, 93% of patients in India have a loss of appetite with severe illness.

 Loss of appetite is the decreased or reduced desire to eat.
 In medical terms, it is called anorexia.
-There are many reasons that cause loss of appetite.
+There are many reasons for the loss of appetite.
 The reasons may be due to physical illness, mental health, desire to lose weight or maintain weight, the smell of food, the place of food served, smoking and age of the person.

 Causes of decreased appetite

-Reduction in appetite can leads to reduced food intake and nutrients.
+Reduction in appetite can lead to reduced food intake and nutrients.
 Loss of appetite increases the risk of unhealthy weight loss and nutritional deficiencies.
-Ageing also plays an important in decreased appetite.
+Ageing also plays an important role in decreased appetite.

 According to PMC4589891, about one-third of elderly people aged 65 have reduced saliva production.
-As a result, people will find it difficult to eat and there will be a loss in appetite.
+As a result, people will find it difficult to eat, and there will be a loss of appetite.

 Loss of appetite may be due to infections caused by bacteria and viruses.
 This is called sickness-associated anorexia (SAA).

-When the body encounters an infection, there will be certain reactions from our body.
-The antibodies will be alerted and expansion of immune cells will take place.
+When the body encounters an infection, there will be certain reactions from the body.
+The antibodies will be alerted, and expansion of immune cells will take place.

 Non-infectious foreign particles like lipopolysaccharides or cytokines like IL-1β (Interleukin 1 beta) and TNF-α (Tumour Necrosis Factor-alpha) can induce loss of appetite.

-An array of animals including, vertebrates to invertebrates exhibit a loss of appetite when there is a pathogen invasion.
+An array of animals, from vertebrates to invertebrates, exhibit a loss of appetite when there is a pathogen invasion.

-Almost, every sickness induces loss of appetite except African horse sickness, during an infection caused by bacteria or virus.
+Almost every sickness induces a loss of appetite, except African horse sickness, during an infection caused by bacteria or a virus.

 Another theory suggested that free iron is rapidly reduced during an infection.
 It is said that chronic low iron levels might provide a pleiotropic benefit by protecting the host against infections.
 Accordingly, an anorexic response may deny pathogens with critical resources such as iron.